Stay informed by registering to receive breaking news from the field.

 Thank you to our supporters

-In addition to Founding Partners, fund supporters include: 2K, Akamai Technologies, Boston Consulting Group, Canadian Government, Capital One, Channel Foundation, Council for Global Equality, Deloitte Services LP, Deutsche Bank, Dreilinden, GiveOut, Henry M. Jackson Foundation, Horizons Foundation, Hunter Boot, JAMF, Nomura Holdings America, Oak Foundation, Open Society Foundations, PepsiCo, Procter & Gamble Company, Rainbow Railroad, Salesforce, Scotiabank, Sellen Community Foundation, #StartSmall, Stonewall Community Foundation, Visa, Warner Music Group, Wellspring Philanthropic Fund, World Bank Group's Community Connections 2020 Campaign, and several institutions that have chosen to remain anonymous, along with 300+ individual donors.
+2K, Akamai Technologies Foundation, Barclays, Boohoo Group, Boston Consulting Group (BCG), Canadian Government, Capital One, Channel Foundation, Council for Global Equality, Critical Role Foundation, Deloitte Services LP, Deutsche Bank, Double Dutch, Dreilinden, GiveOut, Groupe Dynamite (Dynamite & Garage), Henry M. Jackson Foundation, Herman Miller, Horizons Foundation, Hunter Boot, Humanity United, JAMF, Nomura Holdings America, Oak Foundation, Open Society Foundations, PepsiCo, Procter & Gamble Company (P&G), Rainbow Railroad, Salesforce, Scotiabank, Sellen Community Foundation, #StartSmall, Stonewall Community Foundation, Twitter, Visa, Warner Music Group, Wellspring Philanthropic Fund, World Bank Group's Community Connections 2020 Campaign, and several institutions that have chosen to remain anonymous, along with 300+ individual donors.